-\begin{defn}[Section 9, \cite{Nagy}] An commuting $n$-tuple of unitaries $U=(U_1,\ldots ,U_n)$ on Hilbert space $\mathcal{K}$ is said to be a regular unitary dilation of a commuting $n$-tuple of contractions $T=(T_1,\ldots,T_n)$ on $\mathcal{H}\subseteq \mathcal{K}$ if for any $\alpha\in \mathbb{Z}^n$, \end{defn} Brehmer proved in \cite{Bre} that a tuple of commuting contractions, if admits a regular unitary (or isometric) dilation, can be completely characterized by some positivity conditions, which is known as Brehmer's positivity conditions.
-A tuple $T$ satisfies Brehmer conditions if
+\begin{defn}[Section 9, \cite{Nagy}] A commuting $n$-tuple of unitaries $U=(U_1,\ldots ,U_n)$ on a Hilbert space $\mathcal{K}$ is said to be a regular unitary dilation of a commuting $n$-tuple of contractions $T=(T_1,\ldots,T_n)$ on $\mathcal{H}\subseteq \mathcal{K}$, if for any $\alpha\in \mathbb{Z}^n$, \end{defn} Brehmer proved in \cite{Bre} that a tuple of commuting contractions, if admits a regular unitary (or isometric) dilation, can be completely characterized by some positivity conditions, which is known as Brehmer's positivity.
+A tuple $T$ is said to satisfy Brehmer's positivity condition if